PojavLauncherTeam/PojavLauncher_iOS/README.md

 ## Introduction
 PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
 This launcher can launch most of available Minecraft versions (up to latest 1.19, including Combat Test versions).
-1.17+ support is available as of v2.0, or with the workarounds described on our [website](https://pojav.ml).
+1.17+ support is available as of v2.0, or with the workarounds described on our non-existent website.
 Modding via Forge and Fabric are also supported.
 Older versions of Forge and Fabric can be used with OpenJDK 8.
 This repository contains source code for iOS/iPadOS platform.